apollostream/apollostream.github.io/_includes/bayesian-framing-synopsis-include.md

 [207] U.S. Food and Drug Administration.
 (2018).
 Guidance for the use of Bayesian statistics in medical device clinical trials. https://www.fda.gov/regulatory-information/search-fda-guidance-documents/guidance-use-bayesian-statistics-medical-device-clinical

 [211] Gershman, S. J., Horvitz, E. J., & Tenenbaum, J. B. (2015).
-Computational rationality: A converging paradigm for intelligence in brains, minds, and machines. *Proceedings of the National Academy of Sciences, 112*(13), 3779-3786. https://www.pnas.org/doi/10.1073/pnas.1420568113
+Computational rationality: A converging paradigm for intelligence in brains, minds, and machines. *Science*, 349(6245), 273-278. https://erichorvitz.com/computational_rationality.pdf

 [261] Grünwald, P., & Van Ommen, T. (2017).
 Inconsistency of Bayesian inference for misspecified linear models, and a proposal for repairing it. *Bayesian Analysis, 12*(4), 1069-1103.